presidio-oss/cline-based-code-generator/docs/tools/mentions-guide.md

 Analyze the commit @abcd123 and explain what changes were made
 ```

-In this example, Cline retrieves information about the specified commit hash and analyzes the changes made in that commit.
+In this example, HAI retrieves information about the specified commit hash and analyzes the changes made in that commit.

 ## Usage Scenarios